There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Germantown, this former estate of the Livingston family was used by seven generations of the family.
 This beautiful estate appears as it did in the early 20th century.
 The gorgeous views of the Hudson River can be seen from the South Spring Garden, just one of the four gardens on the estate.

-Although the mansion is closed and tours suspended, the grounds are wonderful to visit year-round.
+Although the mansion is closed and tours suspended (due to restoration projects), the grounds are wonderful to visit year-round.

 Grounds are OPEN everyday from 8:30am to sunset